Why Worry Your Life Away? There’s a Better Way!

 Results of Excessive Worrying

-Worry can also result in headaches, bowel problems, sleep disturbance, a weakened immune system, loss of memory, and loss of appetite for food and/or sex.
-This distress affects relationships as well.
-You might say or hear, “Sorry dear, back off!
-I’m too busy worrying!”
+The physical and psychological toll of chronic worry can include headaches, bowel problems, sleep disturbances, a weakened immune system, loss of memory, and loss of appetite for food and/or sex.
+This distress can also affect relationships, leading to irritability or withdrawal.

 What People say When Asked, Why Worry?